About Me

 he/him/his

-I am an Ohio-independently licensed professional clinical counselor with supervision designation (LPCC-S).
+I am an Ohio-independently licensed professional clinical counselor and supervisor (LPCC-S).
 I am also a nationally board-certified counselor (NCC) and a certified therapist in Eye Movement Desensitization and Reprocessing (EMDRC).

 Curriculum Vitaé | Scholarship & Service